Triune Continuum Enterprise

 The third continuum is:

 Thus the three continuums are triune : none of them exist without the others; either the three exist altogether, or they do not exist at all.
-Indeed, as soon as the first (spatiotemporal) continuum is introduced, everything in the universal scope that does not belong to the first continuum immediately shapes the second (constitution) continuum; and the third (information) continuum immediately emerges as the information about the mutual relations of the first two continuums (e.g. as spatiotemporal information about the constitution).
+Indeed, as soon as the first (spatiotemporal) continuum is introduced, everything in universal scope that does not belong to the first continuum immediately shapes the second (constitution) continuum; and the third (information) continuum immediately emerges as information about the mutual relations of the first two continuums (e.g. as spatiotemporal information about the constitution).

-The notion of Triune Continuum is important for various system modeling frameworks, which are used in diversified domains of human activity (e.g. to analyze, design and develop coherent structures providing useful functionalities in domains spread from jurisprudence and health care to software engineering and machine-building industries).
+The notion of Triune Continuum is important for various system modeling frameworks, which are used in diversified domains of human activity (e.g. to analyze, to design and to develop coherent structures providing useful functionalities in domains spread from jurisprudence and health care to software engineering and machine-building industries).
 Using the notion of Triune Continuum it is possible to introduce and justify minimal sets of modeling concepts that are necessary and sufficient for those diversified frameworks to cover their respective representation scopes.
 To understand these useful implications of the theory of Triune Continuum you can continue exploring the Triune Continuum Paradigm.

 To learn more about the theory of Triune Continuum (in particular, about the notion of continuum, about different applications of the theory and their usefulness) you can read the following publication: